 Mexico City was not what I expected.
-The days of Mexico City as a crime-ridden metropolis with little to offer are long gone as a series of progressive mayors have significantly cleaned up the capitol city, complete with an offical name change last year to complete it’s transformation: from Mexico Distrito Federal to Ciudad de Mexico, or CDMX.
+The days of Mexico City as a crime-ridden metropolis with little to offer are long gone as a series of progressive mayors have significantly cleaned up the capital city, complete with an official name change last year to complete its transformation: from Mexico Distrito Federal to Ciudad de Mexico, or CDMX.

-When looking for accomodation in Mexico City you will learn pretty quickly that it’s all about location, location, LOCATION!
-In this case I decided I didn’t want to be stuck out in an outer suburb commuting everyday with subway lines (that don’t exactly reach everywhere!) and opted for a central Mexico City option…and was very happy to find Casa San Ildefonso, a charming colonial manor on a quiet pedestrian street only one block from the Templo Mayor, one of the Aztec’s foremost religious sights.
+When looking for accommodations in Mexico City you will learn pretty quickly that it’s all about location, location, LOCATION!
+In this case I decided I didn’t want to be stuck out in an outer suburb commuting every day with subway lines (that don’t exactly reach everywhere!) and opted for a central Mexico City option…and was very happy to find Casa San Ildefonso, a charming colonial manor on a quiet pedestrian street only one block from the Templo Mayor, one of the Aztec’s foremost religious sights.

-however is a bit unfair, as it has a great mix of private and dorm rooms catering to all budgets and requirements.
+Calling this place a hostel however is a bit unfair, as it has a great mix of private and dorm rooms catering to all budgets and requirements.
 I loved the helpful staff who were always ready to assist with a smile at all times, the delicious free breakfast served in the internal courtyard and the great spaces for relaxing with a TV room, a dining room and a lounge all tucked away in this renovated 19th-century manor.

-Inside the hostel however is just as interesting where the 19th century house has be painstakingly restored in order to keep it’s original details and preserve it’s overall feel.
-In many ways you will wonder why they didn’t just turn it into a 5-star hotel as is so often done these days, but keep that quiet and just enjoy it while you can.
+Inside the hostel however is just as interesting where the 19th-century house has been painstakingly restored in order to keep its original details and preserve its overall feel.
+In many ways, you will wonder why they didn’t just turn it into a 5-star hotel as is so often done these days, but keep that quiet and just enjoy it while you can.
 With two internal courtyards to sit in and relax in the sun, this hostel always has someone around to start a conversation with and it’s design encourages interaction.

-These amenities include a full TV room with a large flat-screen and comfortable sofas, 3 seperate WiFi connections that reach all common areas, basic cooking and food storage facilities, a poker table and a useful tour desk to help organize anything in the city.
-Oh – and of course one of the highlights: The included breakfast of coffee, bread, fruit, cereal and juice.
+These amenities include a full TV room with a large flat-screen and comfortable sofas, 3 separate WiFi connections that reach all common areas, basic cooking and food storage facilities, a poker table and a useful tour desk to help organize anything in the city.
+Oh – and of course one of the highlights: The included breakfast of coffee, bread, fruit, cereal, and juice.
 What better way to start the day!

-And if thats not enough there are also all these services on offer at Casa San Ildefonso:
+And if that’s not enough there are also all these services on offer at Casa San Ildefonso:

-There is also a selection of single, twin and triples rooms (with or without private bathrooms) to meet your needs are travellers and based on other guests opinions and my own experience they were very affordable and a nice alternative to other hotels due to the social aspect of the hostel, the unique building and breakfast!
+There is also a selection of single, twin and triples rooms (with or without private bathrooms) to meet your needs are travelers and based on other guests opinions and my own experience they were very affordable and a nice alternative to other hotels due to the social aspect of the hostel, the unique building and breakfast!

-Of course a great stay doesn’t stop when you leave the front door’s of Casa San Ildefonso and right on your doorstep Mexico City offer’s plenty of options of stay of at least 3 days.
-While I write about the Top 50 options for a stay in Mexico City separately here, just in this one neighbourhood around Casa San Ildefonso you can find vibrant street markets, streets-apon-streets of shopping, colonial buildings that will leave your mouth gaping, fabulous Mexican gastronomy, plenty of old-school Mexican cantina’s, world-class museums and more.
+Of course, a great stay doesn’t stop when you leave the front door’s of Casa San Ildefonso and right on your doorstep, Mexico City offer’s plenty of options of stay of at least 3 days.
+While I write about the Top 101 things to do in Mexico City separately here, just in this one neighborhood around Casa San Ildefonso you can find vibrant street markets, streets-upon-streets of shopping, colonial buildings that will leave your mouth gaping, fabulous Mexican gastronomy, plenty of old-school Mexican cantina’s, world-class museums and more.

 Now you're all set and prepared to explore our big wide world, why not sort out everything else out all in one go?
 If necessary for your travel plans make sure you have brought proper travel insurance, protected your privacy by getting a secure VPN, compared all the top hotel booking sites to find just what you're after, reserved an unbeatable rental car price and - of course - booked the best flight deals!